kevin-clarkin29/kevin-clarkin29.github.io/projects/Hanf.md

   <h1 style="color:green;">The Problem:</h1>
 I was given a list of 13 problems to choose from, and I chose this one as it sounded more like a puzzle than a standard math problem.
-The primary application of the problem has everything to do with the Pigeonhole-Principle: an interesting mathmatical principle which has gone to prove things such as determining that there's at least 2 people in London that have the exact same number of hairs on their head, to simpler things such as having a room filled with 367 random people guarentees that at least 2 attendees share the same birhtday.
+The primary application of the problem has everything to do with the Pigeonhole-Principle: an interesting mathmatical principle which has gone to prove things such as determining that there's at least 2 people in London that have the exact same number of hairs on their head, to simpler things such as having a room filled with 367 random people guarentees that at least 2 attendees share the same birthday.
 Completing one of the problems was an extra credit opporotunity which I never allow myself to let go.
 Thus began my journey into solving it.

 Wikipedia link: <a href="https://en.wikipedia.org/wiki/Pigeonhole_principle"><i class="large github icon "></i>Pigeonhole Principle</a>